-- Lenders can arrive at a less quantifiable loss probability by proper evaluation of such credit risk to curb the chances of loss.
+- Lenders can arrive at a less quantifiable loss probability by properly evaluating such credit risks to curb the chances of loss.

 Some of the advantages are given below:

-- A good credit risk management scheme improves the capacity to foresee which helps in the evaluation of the potential risk in every transaction.
+- A good credit risk management scheme improves the capacity to foresee, which helps evaluate the potential risk in every transaction.

 - The banks use the credit risks model to examine the degree of lending which can be financed to prospected or new borrowers.

-- Credit risk management is used as an alternative to traditional techniques for pricing options.
+- Credit risk management is an alternative to traditional techniques for pricing options.